About Us .

 An independent strategic advocacy and policy organisation that specifically focuses on the needs of black and minority women.

-Project Resist is proactive in using opportunities and spaces for partnership and solidarity work with women and families facing injustice across social and racial divides.
+Project Resist will be proactive in using opportunities and spaces for partnership and solidarity work with women and families facing injustice across social and racial divides.
 Without losing sight of the specificities of our experiences as women, our aim is to find ways of forging connections and supporting each other in recognition of the urgent need to develop shared political values and to move away from the divisive and destructive aspects of identity politics.

 Our Vision